 Karen Brown is a radio and print journalist who focuses on health care, mental health, children’s issues, and other topics about the human condition.
-She has been a full-time radio reporter since 1998 for WFCR/New England Public Radio, the NPR affiliate in Amherst, Massachusetts.
-Her pieces have also aired nationally on National Public Radio, American RadioWorks, Marketplace Radio, and other outlets.
+She has been a full-time radio reporter since 1998 for WFCR/New England Public Radio, the NPR affiliate in Springfield, Massachusetts.
+Her pieces have aired nationally on National Public Radio, American RadioWorks, Marketplace Radio and other outlets.

 Karen also produces radio documentaries, focusing on mental health, as a way to give more depth and voice to the topics she covers in her daily reporting.
 Documentary subjects have included Post-Traumatic Stress Disorder, bipolar disorder in children, siblings of the mentally ill, hypochondria, and mental health care for refugees.

-She also freelances widely for print outlets such as The Boston Globe, Harvard Public Health Magazine, NOVA Next, and New York Times’ Motherlode blog.
+She freelances widely for print and online outlets such as The Boston Globe, Harvard Public Health Magazine, NOVA Next, Slate, and the New York Times’ Motherlode blog.

 For 2012-13, she was a Knight Fellow in Science Journalism at MIT, where she focused on brain science and the effect of early experience on brain development.

 For the 2008-2009 year, she was a Kaiser Media Fellow – which allowed her to focus on health reform in Massachusetts – what’s working, what’s not, and how people on the ground are affected.
 The program was funded by the Kaiser Family Foundation (no affiliation with Kaiser Permanente.)